Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Concluding Remarks

-Finally, the proposed framework can also be applied to other high-dimensional, and possibly unstructured, treatments.
+The proposed framework can also be applied to other high-dimensional, and possibly unstructured, treatments.
 The standard approach to causal inference, which estimates the causal effects of fixed treatment values, does not perform well in such settings.
 Indeed, the sparsity of observed treatment patterns alone makes it difficult to satisfy the required overlap assumption \citep{imai:jian:19}.
 We believe that the stochastic intervention approach proposed here offers an effective solution to a broad class of causal inference problems.

-Future research should further develop the methodology for stochastic intervention.
-In particular, it is important to develop a sensitivity analysis for the potential violation of the unconfoundedness assumption, an improved weighting method for balancing covariates, and an inferential approach with better finite sample performance.
+Future research should further develop the methodology for stochastic interventions.
+In particular, it is important to consider an improved weighting method that explicitly targets covariate balance.
+This might be challenging in the spatiotemporal setting where the notion of covariate balance is not yet well understood.
+Finally, it is crucial to extend the stochastic intervention framework to adaptive strategies over multiple time periods that might be more reflective of realistic assignments.